1871fotc/fotc/docs/index.md

 ![][image1]{ width="32%" } ![][image2]{ width="32%" } ![][image3]{ width="32%" }

-The heritage‑listed Toowong Cemetery is the largest cemetery in Queensland with over 190,000 people buried there.
+The heritage‑listed Toowong Cemetery is the largest cemetery in Queensland.
 The first burial was of Governor Blackall on 3 January 1871.
-The cemetery is maintained by the [Brisbane City Council](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery).

 On this site you'll find information about: